How It Works

 symptoms such as anxiety, nausea, pain, sweating, and insomnia.

-The FDA has issued a warning on anticonvulsants and the risk of suicide
+The U.S. Food and Drug Administration (FDA) has issued a warning on anticonvulsants and the risk of suicide

 and suicidal thoughts.
 The FDA does not recommend that people stop using these